Karola V. Kreitmair

 Room 1430, Medical Sciences Center

-Clinical ethics, neuroethics, self-tracking and phenomenology, citizen science and gamification.
+Clinical ethics, neuroethics, self-tracking and phenomenology, human brain surrogates

 Ph.D., Stanford University, Philosophy, 2013